-When creating a comprehensive reference checking process, there are a few best practices to keep in mind, such as:
+When creating a comprehensive reference checking process, there are a few do’s and don’ts to keep in mind, such as:

-You never want to conduct a reference check unprepared.
+You never want to conduct a background check unprepared.
 This practice can lead to confusing or irrelevant feedback as well as possible compliance issues.
-Instead, take some time to prepare before you call or email any reference.
+Instead, take some time to prepare before you call or email any past employer or current employer.

 Start by seeking input from the people within your organization involved in interviewing the candidate.
-Ask them to point out any areas pertaining to the applicant they want more information about or any concerns they have about the candidate or the candidate’s skill set.
+Ask them to point out any areas about the applicant they want more information about or any concerns they have about the candidate or the candidate’s skill set.

-Open-ended questions work best for the reference checking process because they give the reference more leeway to answer the questions.
+Open-ended questions work best for the reference-checking process because they give the reference more leeway to answer the questions.
 On the other hand, close-ended questions that require just a one-word or one-sentence answer are unlikely to provide the valuable insights you want.
-While some close-ended questions are ok, especially near the beginning and end of the conversation, most of your questions should give the reference the ability to provide as much information as they see fit.
+While some close-ended questions are okay, especially near the beginning and end of the conversation, most of your questions should give the reference the ability to provide as much information as they see fit.

 For example: